 \subsubsection{Datasets}

-In our experiments, we evaluate our proposed framework on six publicly available benchmark datasets for node representation learning and classification.
+In our experiments, we evaluate our proposed framework on seven publicly available benchmark datasets for node representation learning and classification.
 The datasets are, namely, Cora\citep{sen2008collective}, Pubmed\citep{namata2012query}, Citeseer\citep{sen2008collective}, Amazon Photos\citep{shchur2018pitfalls}, Amazon Computers\citep{shchur2018pitfalls}, Coauthor CS\citep{shchur2018pitfalls} and WikiCS\citep{mernyei2020wiki}.
 Details on number of nodes, edges and features are given in table \ref{tab:data}.
 Cora consists of 2708 scientific publications classified into one of seven classes, Citeseer consists of 3312 scientific publications classified into one of six classes and Pubmed consists of 19717 scientific publications pertaining to diabetes classified into one of three classes.
 In Amazon Photos and Amazon Computers, nodes represent goods and edges represent that two goods are frequently bought together.
 The product reviews are represented as bag-of-words features.
 Coauthor CS contains paper keywords for each author's papers.
 Nodes represent authors that are connected by an edge if they co-authored a paper.
 WikiCS is a dataset derived from Wikipedia with nodes corresponding to Computer Science articles and edges based on hyperlinks.
 The 10 classes represent different branches of Computer Science.